dikshith-shetty/InterviewPreparation/SQL and MySQL.md

 Example:
 * In low level, MySQL InnoDB engine stores changes in redo logs → after crash, it replays logs automatically.
 * MySQL Replication in higher level

+---
+what is relationship?
+How many types of relationships present in RDBMS?

+A database relationship is a logical connection between two or more database tables, based on a shared data field, that links related information.